 Located 40 km from Lisbon‘s historic centre, you’ll discover Serra da Arrábida – one of the most beautiful places in Portugal.
-You’ll find out some of the reason why I consider this place a real Portuguese paradise.
+You’ll find out some of the reasons why I consider this place a real Portuguese paradise.

-Visit to Serra da Arrábida Nature Park
+Visit to Serra da Arrábida Natural Park

-Serra da Arrábida is a nature park since 1976 with an area of 10 521 hectares and with an altitude going up to 501 metres.
+Serra da Arrábida is a natural park since 1976 with an area of 10 521 hectares and with an altitude going up to 501 metres.
 In addition to the beaches and the beautiful landscapes, this park is a safe haven for various rare animal species; you can also discover some amazing caves here.

-When you visit Serra da Arrábida, start from the top side of the road N379-1 (towards Arrábida convent – see map below) so that you admire the beautiful landscape the park has to offer.
+When you visit Serra da Arrábida, start from the top side of the road N379-1 (towards Arrábida convent – see map below) so that you can admire the beautiful landscape the park has to offer.

 During your journey, don’t miss the opportunity to stop on both sides of the road to admire the view over the sea and the mountain.
 You can miss some viewpoints but you can park your car in several places along the way.